Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 “Hah!”
 Daar emptied his water jug, duck-nodding.
 “Can’t argue wi’ that.”

 “”But, uh, no. Not as big a leap as you’d think.
-Our gauss rifles and these emitters have the same kinds of needs---big power draw, in a compact package, with good heat management.
+Our gauss rifles and these emitters have the same kinds of needs - big power draw, in a compact package, with good heat management.
 Different applications, but same kinda engineering, in a gross sense.
 So from that perspective, the hard part isn’t *making* something like this, it’s programming.”

 “And fortunately ‘fer you, there’s a whole multi-billion dollar industry ‘ta draw from, there.”
 Daar duck-nodded.